-6.4 Quickfort blueprint creation guide
+6.3 Quickfort blueprint creation guide

-Quickfort is a DFHack script that helps you build fortresses from "blueprint" .csv and .xlsx files.
+Quickfort is a DFHack tool that helps you build fortresses from "blueprint" .csv and .xlsx files.
 Many applications exist to edit these files, such as MS Excel and Google Sheets.
-Most layout and building-oriented DF commands are supported through the use of multiple files or spreadsheets, each describing a different phase of DF construction: designation, building, placing stockpiles/zones, and setting configuration.
+Most layout and building-oriented DF actions are supported through the use of multiple files or spreadsheets, each describing a different phase of DF construction: designating digging, defining zones, placing stockpiles, and building.

 The original idea came from Valdemar's auto-designation macro.
 Joel Thornton reimplemented the core logic in Python and extended its functionality with Quickfort 2.0.
-This DFHack-native implementation, called "DFHack Quickfort" or just "quickfort", builds upon Quickfort 2.0's formats and features.
-Any blueprint that worked in Python Quickfort 2.0 should work with DFHack Quickfort.
-DFHack Quickfort interacts with Dwarf Fortress memory structures directly, allowing for instantaneous blueprint application, error checking and recovery, and many other advanced features.
+This DFHack-native implementation, called "DFHack Quickfort" or just "quickfort", builds upon Quickfort 2.0's formats and features, preserving compatibility with existing blueprints (where possible - DF itself has changed since then).
+In contrast with the earlier quickfort implementations, which interacted with DF by simulating keyboard input, DFHack Quickfort calls lower-level API functions to designate tiles and configure buildings.
+This allows for nearly instantaneous blueprint application, error checking and recovery, and many other advanced features.

-This guide focuses on DFHack Quickfort's capabilities and teaches players how to understand and create blueprint files.
+This guide focuses on DFHack Quickfort's capabilities and blueprint syntax, and teaches players how to understand and create blueprint files.
 Some of the text was originally written by Joel Thornton, reused here with his permission.